Subscript and superscript: Uses

 A single typeface may contain sub- and superscript glyphs at different positions for different uses.
 The four most common positions are listed here.
 Because each position is used in different contexts, not all alphanumerics may be available in all positions.
 For example, subscript letters on the baseline are quite rare, and many typefaces provide only a limited number of superscripted letters.
 Despite these differences, all reduced-size glyphs go by the same generic terms subscript and superscript, which are synonymous with the terms inferior letter (or number) and superior letter (or number), respectively.
 Most fonts that contain superscript/subscript will have predetermined size and orientation that is dependent on the design of the font.

 Subscripts that are dropped below the baseline

-Perhaps the most familiar example of subscripts is in chemical formulas.
+Subscripts are used in chemical formulas.
 For example, the chemical formula for glucose is C6H12O6 (meaning that it is a molecule with 6 carbon atoms, 12 hydrogen atoms and 6 oxygen atoms).
-One of the most famous molecules, water, is known almost universally by its chemical formula: H2O (meaning that it contains 2 hydrogen atoms and 1 oxygen atom).
+The chemical formula of the water molecule, H2O, indicates that it contains two hydrogen atoms and one oxygen atom.